Mar 13, 2024

 Mitochondrial enriched pellet Solubilization

-Start with mitochondrial enriched pellets, snap-frozen and stored at Temperature-80 °C .
+Start with mitochondrial enriched pellets, snap-frozen and stored at -80 °C .
 A single freeze-thaw cycle has negligible effects on TOMs/PINK1.
 Whole cells can also be used but the signal is clearer in mitochondrial enriched fraction.

 Safety information